oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 will also fail if the authorization code was already redeemed by the legitimate user and was one-time use only.

-An attempt to inject a code obtained via a malware pretending to be the legitimate client should also be detected, if the authorization server stored the complete redirect URI used in the authorization request and compares it with the redirect_uri parameter.
+An attempt to inject a code obtained via a manipulated redirect URI should also be detected if the authorization server stored the complete redirect URI used in the authorization request and compares it with the `redirect_uri` parameter.

 [@!RFC6749], Section 4.1.3, requires the AS to "... ensure that the `redirect_uri` parameter is present if the `redirect_uri` parameter